-Fair Value Fai: Fair value measurement us (in thousands) June 30, 2021 Level 1 Level 2 Level 3 Intangible assets: Rostafuroxin drug candidate \$ 16,98) \$ - \$ - \$ 16,980
+Fair Value Fair value r neasurement usin g (in thousands) September 30 2021 Level 1 Level 2 Level 3 Intangible assets: Rostafuroxin drug candidate \$ 16,9 80 \$ - \$ - \$ 16,980

 During the second quarter, we concluded an initial process to test the industry's interest in investing in our rostafuroxin drug candidate and were not able to secure a licensing transaction or other strategic opportunity at that time.
-Based on feedback received from potential licensing partners, we have determined that there is a need for an additional phase 2 clinical trial to demonstrate efficacy in non-Caucasian patients in treatment resistant hypertension.
-Due to these developments, and in connection with the preparation of these interim unaudited condensed consolidated financial statements, we determined that the fair value of the IPR&D related to our rostafuroxin drug candidate was more likely than not less than its carrying value (see, Note 4 - Summary of Significant Accounting Policies - Goodwill and Intangible Assets).
-We have performed the required quantitative impairment assessment of the related intangible asset as of the triggering date and recorded a \$37.8 million non-cash impairment charge on our IPR&D related to our rostafuroxin drug candidate for the three and six months ended June 30, 2021.
+Based on feedback received from potential licensing partners, we determined that there is a need for an additional phase 2 clinical trial to demonstrate efficacy in non-Caucasian patients in treatment resistant hypertension.
+Due to these developments, and in connection with the preparation of the interim unaudited condensed consolidated financial statements as of and for the period ending June 30, 2021, we determined that the fair value of the IPR&D related to our rostafuroxin drug candidate was more likely than not less than its carrying value (see, Note 4 - Summary of Significant Accounting Policies - Goodwill and Intangible Assets).
+We performed the required quantitative impairment assessment of the related intangible asset as of the triggering date and recorded a \$37.8 million non-cash impairment charge on our IPR&D related to our rostafuroxin drug candidate for the nine months ended September 30, 2021.

 We estimate the fair value of the IPR&D related to our rostafuroxin drug candidate using MPEEM, a variation of the income approach which estimates the fair value of an intangible asset based on the present value of the incremental after-tax cash flows attributable to the intangible asset.
 Significant factors considered in the calculation of IPR&D intangible assets include the risks inherent in the development process, including the likelihood of achieving commercial success and the cost and related time to complete the remaining development.
 Future cash flows for each project were estimated based on forecasted revenue and costs, taking into account the expected product life cycles, market penetration, and growth rates.
 Other significant estimates and assumptions inherent in this approach include (i) the amount and timing of the projected net cash flows associated with the IPR&D assets, (ii) the discount rate, which seeks to reflect the various risks inherent in the projected cash flows; and (iii) the tax rate, which considers geographic diversity of the projected cash flows.
-Quantitative information about the significant unobservable inputs used in the fair value measurement of IPR&D related to our rostafuroxin drug candidate as of June 30, 2021 included a discount rate of 19.5% and a tax rate of 30.0%.
+Quantitative information about the significant unobservable inputs used in the fair value measurement of IPR&D related to our rostafuroxin drug candidate as of September 30, 2021 included a discount rate of 19.5% and a tax rate of 30.0%.
 While we use the best available information to prepare our cash flows and discount rate assumptions, actual future cash flows could differ significantly based on the commercial success of the related drug candidates and market conditions which could result in future impairment charges related to our indefinite-lived intangible asset balances.